jokob-sk/NetAlertX/README.md

 The system consists of two parts:

 - **Back**, in charge of:
-  - scanning the network searching connected devices using the scanning methods described
+  - Scan the network searching connected devices using the scanning methods described
-  - store the information in the DB
+  - Store the information in the DB
-  - report the changes detected by e-mail
+  - Report the changes detected by e-mail

 - **Front**, a web frontal that allows:
-  - display in a visual way all the information collected by the back
+  - Display in a visual way all the information collected by the back
   - Manage de devices inventory and the characteristics

 <Image>